dannguyen/journalism-syllabi/README.md

         <h5>Advanced Data Journalism <br>
             <a href="http://cjdd3b.github.io/advanced-data-journalism/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The goal of this class is to teach you how to creatively solve problems in journalism using computer programming.
+        The goal of this class is to teach you how to creatively solve problems in journalism using computer programming.
 In it, you will learn how to use the Python language, statistics and advanced spreadsheet and database concepts, then apply those skills to real-world exercises.
-At the end of the semest...</em></p>
+At the end of the semest
+        </small></p>

         <p>Instructors: Chase Davis, Mike Jenner</p>
     </td>
     <td>
-        University of Missouri
+        <small>University of Missouri</small>
     </td>
   </tr></tbody></table>